magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 Try to use a few getters as possible.
 Instead, use methods that tell the objects directly what to do.
 Asking for object values is a sign of misplaced responsibilities.
 [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck){:target="_blank"} called that "feature envy".

-If a class requires data, consider moving code that requires the data into the same class.
-TBD

-Consider moving the code in that needs the value into a class that has the data available.
+Consider moving the code in that needs the value into a class that has the data available as the following example shows:

-The following example code exhibits feature envy:

 {%highlight php startinline=true %}
 function extractMatchingDocuments(Document $searchDoc, array $documents)